|qsts_out_op[7:0]||O||Opcode This indicates the type of packet being issued. Encoding of

 |||retry_marker_req||An Interrupt could not be generated in spite of being enabled.
 This happens when an Interrupt is already outstanding on the queue when the marker request was received.
 The user logic must wait and retry the marker request again if an Interrupt is desired to be sent.|

 lower 23 bits of the CMPT as part of the marker response on the Queues status port interface.
 Thus the

 Note: Even if the user has enabled stamping of error and/or color bits in the CMPT writes to the host, the marker_cookie does not contain them.
-It is exactly the lower 24-bits of the CMPT that the user logic provided to the QDMA when making the marker request.
+It is exactly the lower 23 bits of the CMPT that the user logic provided to the QDMA when making the marker request.

 |||is_mrkr_rsp||This bit will be set to 1 if the marker response is based on marker request.
 If this bit is set to '0' marker response is based on errors.|